yabloky/infra/README.md

 # infra

-This repository mirrors critical open-source dependencies (Docker images and binary releases) to ensure infrastructure resilience and independence from upstream authors.
+This repository mirrors critical open-source dependencies (Docker images and binary releases) to ensure infrastructure resilience.

 ## How it works